Claremont McKenna College: Athletics

 CMC athletes compete alongside their counterparts at Harvey Mudd College and Scripps College as the Claremont-Mudd-Scripps Stags and Athenas.

 The teams joined the NCAA Division III in the Southern California Intercollegiate Athletic Conference (SCIAC) in 1958.
 The mascot for the men's teams is Stanley the Stag, and the women's teams are the Athenas.
 Their colors are cardinal and gold.

+Roberts Pavilion

 In 2016, a new 144,000 square-foot recreation facility, named the Roberts Pavilion, was completed.
+It is named for CMC trustee and alumnus George R. Roberts and serves as the central fitness and events center for the college.
+The facility includes an arena with seating for 1,850 which serves as the home court for the CMS basketball teams and women's volleyball team.